 What’s the difference between brown rice and white rice?

 First, let’s talk about the components of rice.
-There are 4 parts to rice: the hull or the husk (the outer most layer), the bran, the germ and the endosperm (the innermost layer).
-Now, let’s see what makes brown and white rice different.
+There are 4 parts to rice: the hull or the husk (the outermost layer), the bran, the germ, and the endosperm (the innermost layer).
+Here’s what makes the two types of rice different:

 Brown rice is considered a whole grain; meaning it contains all parts of the rice grain.
-Processed brown rice likely has the hull/husk removed, but still contains the bran, germ, and endosperm.
-With the majority of the parts of the grain intact, all original nutrients of the grain are available.
+Processed brown rice likely has the hull/husk removed, but still contains the bran, germ, and endosperm, which is what gives it its yummy, nutty flavor.
+With the majority of the parts of the grain intact, all of the original nutrients of the grain are available.

-In white rice, the outer layers of the grain (the germ and the bran) have been removed; so, all that is left is the endosperm.
-The endosperm is the little white grain of rice.
+For white rice, the outer layers of the grain (the germ and the bran) have been removed, leaving only the endosperm – AKA the little white grain of rice.

 Brown rice is often seen as a healthier option than white rice because it is a whole grain with more fiber so the sugar in it is absorbed more slowly into the bloodstream.
 If you are having trouble balancing blood sugar, then brown rice may be a better option for you than white rice.

 White rice is rice that has gone through the process of polishing, which removes the outer layers of grain and leaves only the endosperm.
-If you are having trouble with digestion, white rice could be the healthier choice for you.
+You’ll often find white rice with many different names, including long and short grain white rice, sushi or sticky rice, jasmine rice, and basmati rice.
+It has a higher glycemic index than brown rice, so it may not be a great choice for you if you are struggling with balancing your blood sugar.
+On the other hand, white rice is a bit easier to digest, so if you are having trouble with digestion, white rice could be the better choice for you.